ajeethadithya/-Mattermost-Productivity-Chat-Bot/DEPLOY.md

 2.Entering a wrong issue ID while trying to close an issue.

 => Bot Reply: "Please enter a valid Issue ID from the ones given above, kindly start over."

+#### Error Handling for Use Case 3

+ 1.Entering show reminders when there are no active reminders.

+ => Bot Reply: "You have no reminders"

+ 2.Entering invalid time or date while creating a reminder.

+ eg. 2022-08-19 40:40 (or) 2022-02-31 15:45 (or) 2022-02-27 15:45 (past date)

+ => Bot reply: "Please enter a valid date and time following the format!
+Try again from the beginning."

+ 3.Entering invalid reminder number while trying to remove a reminder.

+ => Bot Reply: "Please enter a valid number, kindly start over."

+#### Error Handling for Use Case 4

+1.Entering invalid date format.

+=> eg. 2022-9-10  Bot Reply: Please check month format.
+Enter Month as MM, Try again or enter stop to terminate the process.

+=> eg. 22-09-10   Bot Reply: Please check year format.
+Enter Year as YYYY, Try again or enter stop to terminate the process

+=> eg. 2022-03-2  Bot Reply:  Please check day format.
+Enter Day as DD, Try again or enter stop to terminate the process!

+2.Entering invalid time format.

+=> eg. 2:35  Bot Reply: Please check 'hours' format.
+Enter hours as 'HH', Try again or enter stop to terminate the process.

+=> eg. 05:5  Bot Reply: Please check 'minutes' format.
+Enter minutes as 'MM', Try again or enter stop to terminate the process

+=> eg. 01:78 Bot Reply: Please enter a valid time following the format!
+Try again or enter stop to terminate the process

+User Input: stop

+Bot Reply: Process has stopped.
+Enter help for available commands !!

 ## Additional Instructions
 ### Creating Personal Access Tokens on Github